-Is ghee dairy free may seem a simple question but it is actually not.
+Is ghee dairy free may seem to be a simple question, but it is actually not that easy a query!

-Have you ever thought that ghee or clarified butter is made of milk but this milk product is ingestible for lactose intolerant people?
+Have you ever thought that ghee or clarified butter is made of milk but this milk product is ingestible for people with the problem of dairy intolerance?

-Have you ever wondered that although produced from perishable milk, ghee is a shelf-stable consistent kitchen staple?
+Have you ever wondered that although produced from perishable cow’s milk-butter, ghee is a shelf-stable consistent kitchen staple?

 Let’s take a look.